miejas/Macintosh-Portable-4-MB-Memory-Expansion/README.md

-# Macintosh-Portable-4-MB-Memory-Expansion
+# Macintosh Portable 4 MB Memory Expansion
-A 4 MB memory expansion for the Macintosh Portable
+A 4 MB memory expansion for the Apple Macintosh Portable.

+...files to be uploaded...